History of quaternions: Memorial

 Since 1989, the Department of Mathematics of the National University of Ireland, Maynooth has organized a pilgrimage, where scientists (including physicists Murray Gell-Mann in 2002, Steven Weinberg in 2005, Frank Wilczek in 2007, and mathematician Andrew Wiles in 2003) take a walk from Dunsink Observatory to the Royal Canal bridge where no trace of Hamilton's carving remains.

 Family of algebras

-Since the algebra of the split-quaternions is isomorphic to M(2, R) and the algebra of biquaternions is isomorphic to M(2, C), there is a connection beween quaternions and 2 x 2 square matrices over a field.
+Since the algebra of the split-quaternions is isomorphic to M(2, R) and the algebra of biquaternions is isomorphic to M(2, C), there is a connection between quaternions and 2 x 2 square matrices over a field.
 Hamilton's real quaternions are included by the "extension of scalars" to the complex field C. The general class of quaternion algebras is associated with M(2, F) where F is a local field or a global field.
 Martin Eichler, Hideo Shimizu and Irving Reiner contributed to this line of algebraic development.